fluendo/fluster/README.md

 optional arguments:
   -h, --help            show this help message and exit -j JOBS, --jobs JOBS  number of parallel jobs to use.
-1x logical cores by default.0 means all logical cores -t TIMEOUT, --timeout TIMEOUT
+1x logical cores by default.
+0 means all logical cores -t TIMEOUT, --timeout TIMEOUT
                         timeout in secs for each decoding.
 Defaults to 30 secs -ff, --failfast       stop after first fail